Litotex/Litotex-0.8/README.md

 # Litotex-Developer Preview Version

-This version is for developers who knwo what they are doing We don't assume liability of any kind
+This version is for developers who know what they are doing We don't assume liability of any kind
 For help, support or just talking, you can